Maru Sira: Early life

 Siripala was born to a native Sinhala-Buddhist family in Sri Lanka.
 D.J.
 David Appuhamai and L. Punchi Nona had seven children, five sons, and two daughters.
 D.J Siripala was the sixth child born in 1948.
 They lived in Milla Gaha Watta, Liyangoda, Pannipitiya in Colombo District.
 Liyanagoda was a rural village in the late 1940s, he grew up in a strongly religious family culture.
 Being a youngster in an extended family Siripala received care from his brothers and sisters; his eldest brother especially took care of his younger brothers and sisters as their father worked away from home.
 Siripala's father was an attendant in a home for the elderly in Anuradhapura district.
 Siripala started schooling at Vidyadana Vidyalaya (a small school in his village).

 Debut as a criminal

 Siripala started his life in Anurdapura Town as a teenage gangster as he lost his family's care.
-In the late 1950s, Siripala initially made his living as a manual laborer in the Anuradhapura town area.In the mid-1960s, he has become a member of a gang in Anuradhapura.
+In the late 1950s, Siripala initially made his living as a manual laborer in the Anuradhapura town area.
+In the mid-1960s, he became a member of a gang in Anuradhapura.
 The gang was known for juvenile crimes such as looting, pickpocketing and drinking illicit liquor.